Pro-Gaza "uncommitted" Democratic delegates push for speakers, recognition at convention

 "[We must] make an effort to uplift dissenting voices in our party … and not silence critical eye witness testimony to the human rights abuses our government has been complicit in," they added.

-The uncommitted group says it has sent its requests in writing to the Democratic National Committee and the convention committee.
-But there's been no indication yet that their demands will be met — they make up a small contingent of the roughly 3,900 delegates who will ultimately vote to nominate Harris.
+The uncommitted group says it has sent its requests in writing to the Democratic National Committee and the convention committee nearly a month ago, and they have been in touch since then.
+But there's been no indication yet that their convention demands will be met — their small number is dwarfed by the roughly 3,900 delegates who will ultimately vote to nominate Harris.

 Asked about the requests, DNC convention officials say no final programming decisions have been made, beyond the nominee acceptance speeches on Wednesday and Thursday of the convention.

-"Our convention will be a celebration of all that unites us as Democrats because though we may not see eye to eye on every issue, we all operate from the same set of shared values," DNC convention spokeswoman Emily Soong said in a statement.
-"At the end of the day, the vast majority of delegates will be there to enthusiastically support the Harris ticket.
-But we will continue to work around the clock to plan a successful convention, and welcome all our delegates to Chicago in August."
+"Our convention will be a celebration of all that unites us as Democrats because though we may not see eye to eye on every issue, we all operate from the same set of shared values," DNC convention spokeswoman Emily Soong said in a statement to the Washington Examiner about uncommitted delegates.
+"We will continue to work around the clock to plan a successful convention, welcome all our delegates to Chicago in August, and bring the story of our party and president to the American people."

-In mid-July, after listening sessions with Arab, Muslim and Jewish Americans, the DNC convention's platform committee adopted a draft platform that included language about supporting a two-state solution.
+In mid-July, after listening sessions with Arab, Muslim and Jewish Americans, the DNC convention's platform committee adopted a draft platform that included language about supporting a two-state solution, but not about an arms embargo.

 The draft platform also includes mentions of Mr. Biden's efforts to broker "an immediate and lasting ceasefire deal" and the secured return of hostages, according to Politico.
 That platform is up for a final vote by convention delegates in Chicago in August.